-A hearty sandwich with homemade meatballs bathed in marinara, nestled into a garlicky toasted bun, and topped with melted cheese, is perfect for dinner or game day.
+Hearty sandwiches with homemade meatballs bathed in marinara, nestled into garlicky toasted buns, and topped with melted cheese, meatball subs are perfect for dinner or game day.

 There’s nothing quite like a meatball sub.
 It’s kind of like pizza in a bun.
 A pizza with meatballs, that is.